 To reflect on and respond to the values, beliefs and practices of religions and philosophies.

 To enable pupils to develop their own insights.

 At Haughton St Giles Academy we have a firmly embedded set of Christian Values that are taught and lived out by the entire school community.
 Through regular worships, references in RE and other lessons as well as seizing upon opportunities in other areas of the school children are explicitly taught the 6 School Christian Values.

 As a school we welcome children from all backgrounds and are proud of how children and their families from other cultures are welcomed by our children and the rest of the school community.

 In all teaching the teachers look to inspire and enthuse children.
 Teachers look to develop a love of learning and a working atmosphere where children enjoy learning.

-Children are given opportunities to take on responsibility around the school: Y6 roles and responsibility project, gardening projects, playground leaders and lunch time clubs.
+Children are given opportunities to take on responsibility around the school: Y6 leader roles, School Council, school development projects, playground leaders and lunch time clubs.

 The school has a clear behaviour policy that sets high expectations and promotes a good moral understanding, mutual respect, tolerance and understanding.
 Friendship, respect and tolerance are taught as part of our Personal, Social, Health Education program.